1,000+ Opportunities

 Save a search for “North Carolina State Historic Preservation Office (NC HPO) / National Park Service” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Certified Local Governments (CLGs) in North Carolina.
+According to the current listing, eligibility includes: Certified Local Governments (CLGs) in North Carolina.
 Not-for-profit organizations and educational institutions within a CLG may also be eligible to apply through their local historic preservation commission.
-Funds are not available for privately-owned properties.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program